The Hidden Challenge

 From a distance, many things look interchangeable—especially if you’ve never owned one before.

-At the same time, expertise is increasingly found online as well.
+At the same time, expertise is increasingly available online as well.

 So much information.
 So many opinions.